avennn/daily-wallpaper/README.md

 `--width`

 -   set the width of wallpaper, if not explicit, use screen's width as default.
+For example: `--width 1920`, get default value by [nc-screen](https://github.com/avennn/nc-screen).

 `--height`

 -   set the height of wallpaper, if not explicit, use screen's height as default.
+For example: `--height 1080`, get default value by [nc-screen](https://github.com/avennn/nc-screen).

 `--max`

 -   set the maximum count of wallpapers keeping in local.
+For example: `--max 3`, default: `1`.

 `--interval`

 -   set the interval of fetching wallpaper, every 12 hours as default.

-## Todo List

--   add more fetch modes.
--   support windows system.
+For example: `--interval 6h`, default: `12h`.

+`--startup`

+-   auto launch after your computer started up.

+`--no-startup`

+-   not auto launch after your computer started up.

+`--history`

+-   use last params as input.

+`--no-history`

--   not depend on nodejs environment.
+-   not use last params as input.

 ## Issues and Contributing